Updated: 10/23/17 | October 23rd, 2017

 I guess, as always, it’s just another reason to go back, right?

 Note: I went to Madagascar with Intrepid Travel as part of our ongoing partnership.
 They paid for the tour and my expenses during the trip.
 I paid for my flights to and from Madagascar.
-They offer exclusive discounts to readers — click the link and save on your next trip!
+They offer discounts to readers — click the link and save on your next trip!